-Guidelines for legality of absences have been established by the Pennsylvania Department of Education and will be adhered to by Troy Intermediate School.
+Guidelines for legality of absences have been established by the Pennsylvania Department of Education and will be adhered to by Troy Intermediate School and W.R.
+Croman Primary School.
 Acceptability of excuses will be determined by the school officials.
-Notification of the school DOES NOT insure that an excuse will be considered legal.
+Notification of the school DOES NOT ensure that an excuse will be considered legal.
 The final disposition of any excuse is with the building principal or designated personnel.

-If a student is absent for reasons other than those listed, he/she will be considered unexcused.
+If a student is absent for reasons other than those listed, they will be considered unexcused.
 Parents of students who are absent three days unlawfully will be served an Official First Notice.
 Any additional unlawful absence can result in parents being fined and referred under Act 333 to Child Welfare Authorities.